 Why Would I Need a Lobectomy?

 It’s usually the main treatment for people with the early stages of lung cancer, when there’s a tumor in just one part of the lung.
-In that case, a lobectomy offers the best chance for a cure and may be the only treatment you need.
+In that case, a lobectomy may offer the best chance for a cure and may be the only treatment you need.
 But it doesn't help when cancer has spread to your whole lung or to other parts of your body.

 The surgery may also help people who have other diseases in one part of their lungs, like: